BUILD A STREAMING PC (click to jump ahead)

 For streaming you’ll ideally want a dual-monitor setup so you can see the game on one screen and the streaming tools and chat on the other.
 Your monitor selection doesn’t affect your streaming but aim to get a good quality display with a 5ms response time or less for good gaming performance without any visual lag during fast gameplay.

-Moving on up and we have this fairly solid gaming PC that’s enough power to stream most titles well at the standard 1080p, or 720p if the speed and quality in 1080p with the most demanding games lets you down a little.
+Moving on up and we have this fairly solid streaming PC that’s enough power to game and stream most titles well at the standard 1080p, or 720p if the speed and quality in 1080p with the most demanding games lets you down a little.
+Unlike the budget streaming PC build above, this one has a dedicated graphics card which really is ideal for streaming (when using hardware encoding).

-The Ryzen 5 1600 CPU is an affordable yet fairly capable 6-core CPU and you could theoretically stream using either hardware or the more demanding software encoding with a setup like this, but with the more demanding games you’ll want to make full use of hardware encoding to take the load off your CPU and tap into your GTX 1060 6GB which is both a capable streaming and gaming card that can handle 1080p flawlessly on maximum in-game settings.
+The Ryzen 5 1600 CPU is an affordable yet fairly capable 6-core CPU and you could theoretically stream using either hardware or the more demanding software encoding with a setup like this, but with the more demanding games you’ll want to make full use of hardware encoding to take the load off your CPU and tap into your GTX 1060 6GB which is both a capable streaming and gaming card that can handle 1080p real well on maximum/ultra settings.

 Moving on up we have our next sample streaming build for those looking for a lot less compromises with both gaming and streaming performance, such as those who are more serious about building their streaming audience and perhaps becoming a professional in this cool new field.